xrootd/xrootd-scitokens/README.md

 map_subject = True
 default_user = osg
 ```

+Within the `Global` section, the available attributes are:

+   - `audience` (optional): A comma separated list of acceptable audiences.
+The tokens must have an `aud` attribute
+     that exactly matches this value
+   - `audience_json` (optional): JSON string or list specifying the acceptable audiences.
+This audience option will allow
+     commas and spaces within the audience.  `audience_json` takes precedence over `audience`.

 Each section name specifying a new issuer *MUST* be prefixed with `Issuer`.
 Known attributes
 are: